 Below are answers to Frequently Asked Questions:

-Applications were only available and accepted during this window only.
+Applications will only be available and accepted during this window.

 Click here for the number of openings in each grade level.

 I don't live in the Okemos Public School District.
 How can I enroll my child in the OPS?

 State law governs the Schools of Choice process.
 School districts have the option of participating in Schools of Choice on an annual basis.
 Districts may advertise available slots and accept applications only at specific times.
 Okemos Public Schools has been a participating district in the Schools of Choice process since its inception.
 The Board of Education usually makes the decision about the district's participation in Schools of Choice in April or May.
 At that time the number of slots and grade levels will be identified and published.

 The application period is for a 15-day period (typically in June) for Fall enrollment.
 The application period will be announced each year after the Board of Education makes the decision regarding the district’s participation (usually by mid-May).

 Applications will be available only during the application period.
 During the application period, applications will be made available on our website (https://www.okemosk12.net), or may be picked up at our administrative offices at 4406 Okemos Rd.
 Okemos, MI 48864.

 If my child is accepted, will I need to reapply each year?

 Once a child is accepted under the Schools of Choice provisions their enrollment is through graduation as long as enrollment is continuous.
 If a student withdraws and enrolls in another district they will forfeit their slot and must reapply during the next application period.